-If it is a safe daily workout routine, swimming is perfect because you can rigorously work out with a reduced chance of injury.
+Still thinking 'is swimming the best exercise'?
+Simply put, swimming is perfect because you can rigorously work out with a reduced chance of injury.
 Many athletes supplement their training with swimming as it provides effective cardiovascular workouts that have make significant increases in cardiovascular endurance.

 As you progress your cardiovascular fitness training, strength and stamina increases and you are able to swim longer distances.
 Your resting heart rate and respiratory rate will be reduced, making blood flow to the heart and lungs more efficient.

 Check out some swimming workouts to help swim out of your comfort zone and get the most out of your time in the pool.